Associate Marriage Family Therapist #119006.

 Supervised by Amy Gandin LMFT #40831

-Gina Ortiz enjoys working with people from all walks of life as they face the transitions that we are all inevitably presented with.
-Her passion is helping you believe in yourself and know that with the right tools and guidance anything is possible for you.
-Whether it is a divorce, the loss of a loved one, a career change, struggling with sexual identity, or becoming empty nesters; we are often challenged to move from one phase of life to the next.
-Gina believes that with the right coping skills these transitions and many of life’s challenges can become enriching transformations of mind, body and spirit.
+I’m an expert in managing change, helping people from all walks of life be honest with themselves about who they are and who they want to become as they face the transitions that we are all inevitably presented with.
+Whether it’s a divorce, the loss of a loved one, a career change, struggling with sexual identity, or becoming empty nesters; we are often challenged to move from one phase of life to the next.
+I believe that with the right coping skills these transitions and many of life’s challenges can become enriching transformations of mind, body and spirit.